Çatalhöyük: Culture

 Çatalhöyük was composed entirely of domestic buildings with no obvious public buildings.
 While some of the larger rooms have rather ornate murals, the purpose of others remains unclear.

 Initial estimates suggested an average population of between 5,000 and 7,000.
 However, more recent work using revised ideas of the distribution of residential buildings, and employing archaeological and ethnographic data exploring building use, suggests that between 600 and 800 people would have lived at Çatalhöyük East during an average year during the Middle phase (6700–6500 BC).
-Genetic studies published during 2025 indicate that the social organization began with a culture organized along matrilocality and matrilineality and that the households passed from mother to daughter.
+Genetic studies published during 2025 indicate that the social organisation began with a culture organised along matrilocality and matrilineality and that the households passed from mother to daughter.

 The sites were set up as large numbers of buildings clustered together.
-Households looked to their neighbors for help, trade, and possible marriage for their children.
+Households looked to their neighbours for help, trade, and possible marriage for their children.
 The inhabitants lived in mudbrick houses that were crammed together in an aggregate structure.
 No footpaths or streets were used between the dwellings, which were clustered in a honeycomb-like maze.
 Most were accessed by holes in the ceiling and doors on the side of the houses, with doors reached by ladders and stairs.
 The rooftops were effectively streets.
 The ceiling openings also served as the only source of ventilation, allowing smoke from the houses' open hearths and ovens to escape.

 Houses had plaster interiors accessed by squared-off timber ladders or steep stairs.
 These were usually on the south wall of the room, as were cooking hearths and ovens.
 The main rooms contained raised platforms that may have been used for a range of domestic activities.
 Typical houses contained two rooms for everyday activity, such as cooking and crafting.
 All interior walls and platforms were plastered to a smooth finish.
 Ancillary rooms were used as storage, and were accessed through low openings from main rooms.